matthiaswietz/FRAM-RAS_eDNA/README.md

 - [metadata](./metadata):  physicochemical measurements and general sample information, needed for detailed analyses as described in the following.

-This top-level directory contains Rscripts that further process the raw 16S/18S ASV tables.
+This top-level directory contains Rscripts to further process the original data.
 This includes script [DataLoad.R](./DataLoad.R) to account for negative control counts, refomat taxonomic names if appropriate, and connect with environmental data deposited in [metadata](./metadata).
 In case samples from several timepoints were pooled, a "mean date" is calculated, and the corresponding environmental parameters averaged as well.

 The script [RarefacDiversity.R](./RarefacDiversity.R) then calculates alpha-diversity indices on ASV tables.
 Finally, script [DataExport.R](./DataExport.R) subsets the full ASV and metadata tables for individual studies, e.g. Wietz et al. (https://www.nature.com/articles/s43705-021-00074-4) and Priest et al. (https://www.biorxiv.org/content/10.1101/2022.08.12.503524v2).